 SOC 2102Techniques of Data Analysis

-SOC 2181Special Topics in Sociology (Demography + The Social World topic only)
+SOC 2181Special Topics in Sociology (Demography and the Social World)

-SOC 2189Special Topics in Criminal Justice (Rethinking DC Youth and Policing topic only)
+SOC 2189Special Topics in Criminal Justice (Rethinking DC Youth and Policing)

 STAT 2118Regression Analysis